 In addition, the preclinical and clinical trial requirements of the FDA, European Medicines Agency, or EMA, and other regulatory agencies and the criteria these regulators use to determine the safety and efficacy of a vaccine candidate are determined according to the type, complexity, novelty and intended use and market of the potential products.
-Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Pfizer Inc.'s, or Pfizer's, Prevnar 13, or PCV13, Prevnar 20[®], or PCV20 and Merck & Co., Inc.'s, or Merck's, Vaxneuvance, or PCV15 and Pneumovax 23, or PPSV23, may not be indicative of what these regulators may require for approval of our vaccine candidates.
+Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Pfizer Inc.'s, or Pfizer's, Prevnar 13, or PCV13, Prevnar 20[®], or PCV20 and Merck & Co., Inc.'s, or Merck's, VAXNEUVANCETM, or PCV15 and Pneumovax 23, or PPSV23, may not be indicative of what these regulators may require for approval of our vaccine candidates.
 For example, we have used opsonophagocytic activity, or OPA, titers as the primary immunogenicity surrogate endpoint for the VAX-24 program in adults because PCV13 and PCV20 were approved based on the establishment of non-inferiority of serotype-specific OPA responses relative to PPSV23 and PCV13 respectively; however, there can be no assurance that this streamlined non-inferiority approach will be sufficient for regulatory approval or that regulators will not require field efficacy trials.
 Furthermore, while there have been approvals granted for both PCVs and meningococcal conjugate vaccines based on surrogate immune endpoints rather than field efficacy studies, we will not be able to confirm this approach's applicability for our vaccines until we complete our Phase 2 clinical development program.
+In addition, the FDA may challenge our VAX-24 Phase 3 clinical strategy, which could cause significant delays or unanticipated costs.
 Additionally, novel aspects of our vaccine candidates and manufacturing processes may create further challenges in obtaining regulatory approval.
 The regulatory approval process for our novel vaccine candidates can be more complex and consequently more expensive and take longer than for other, better known or extensively studied pharmaceutical or other vaccine candidates.
-More generally, approvals by any regulatory agency may not be indicative of what any other regulatory agency may require for approval in connection with new vaccine candidates.
-M
+More generally, approvals by any regulatory agency may not be indicative of what any other regulatory agency may require for approval or what such regulatory agencies may require for approval in connection with new vaccine candidates.
+Moreover, our vaccine candidates may not perform successfully in clinical trials.